 Case study: How an interim can add value to your organisation

-Written by Matt Gibbs, Senior Consultant - Interim Internal and Change Communications.
+Written by Matt Gibbs, Managing Consultant - Interim Internal, Change and External Communications.

 Chris Mostyn, Director of Communications at J Murphy & Sons, offers a useful insight into how interim professionals can add value to an organisation.

 If you are considering hiring an interim – whether it’s for a specific business-related project, to cover a period of absence, or to maintain business as usual activity while you undertake an in-depth permanent search – we hope you find Chris’ insight encouraging.
 For Chris and the team at Murphy, the motivating factor in hiring an interim was the delivery of a specific project.

 What was the catalyst for hiring an interim professional?

 Our new ten year business plan had been launched a few months earlier, but we felt that some colleagues were unclear about what the plan meant for them and what their role would be in delivering it.
 We therefore organised a series of company-wide roadshows to help impart more information to people.
 As we were a small marketing and communications team, we needed dedicated help to deliver the roadshows.
 We also needed someone to look at the communications strategy for our business plan as a whole and thought the best way to achieve these objectives would be to take on an interim.

 What did the interim bring to the table that wouldn’t have been possible within your existing permanent team?